Guest blog by Bec Ponsford, Accredited Practicing Dietitian and Spice Merchant.

 In the morning, try making a nutritious porridge or overnight oats spiced up with cardamom, cinnamon, roasted wattleseed or Apple Cake Spice.
 If you prefer your oats crunchy, Granola Spice can be used to create a simple everyday oat granola or gluten free granola clusters like these.

 For a tasty and nutritious snack or salad topper, you can lightly roast nuts and seeds with herbs, spices, honey and a dash of oil.
 A few stand outs include Cinnamon, Cayenne Pepper, Asian Wok Spice and Native Smoked Red Gum Salt.
 Granola Spice is wonderful in these No-Nasties Nut Bars and for a festive-flavoured treat, try St Nicholas Spekulaas Spice in Spiced Mixed Nuts.

 In Sri Lankan cuisine, cashes are often used to make a creamy vegan curry.
-You can make your own vegan curry at home using Sri Lankan Curry Blend.
+You can make your own vegan curry at home using Suja's Sri Lankan Curry Blend.

 When it comes to eating well, there is no denying that a diet rich in plants is something we can all benefit from.
 Vegetables, legumes, whole grains, nuts and seeds can certainly make for the hero of a meal in their own right.
 With the help of herbs and spices, plant-based cooking can be easy, exciting and most importantly, delicious for all to enjoy.